 No wonder the game has been so well-received.
 And by the way, those 93% Positive Steam reviews come from over 25,600 users:

 These are the official Prison Architect Mac system requirements:

 - Processor: 2009 era MacBook Pro, Core2 Duo processor

 - Memory: 4 GB RAM

-If you’re looking for something a little more cheery, you can always check out the fantastic Stardew Valley.
+If you were looking for a good simulation/tycoon game that can run on an older Mac, look no further than Prison Architect.
+And if you’re looking for something a little more cheery, you can always check out the fantastic Stardew Valley.

 You can download Prison Architect for Mac (Steam version) from Humble Bundle.